Peter Matthiessen: Personal life

 After graduating from Yale in 1950, Matthiessen became engaged to Patsy Southgate, a Smith graduate whose father had been the chief of protocol in Roosevelt's White House.
 Matthiessen and Southgate had two children together.
 They divorced in 1956.

 In 1963 he married the writer Deborah Love.
+They lived in Sagaponack, NY.
+He adopted her daughter, writer Rue Matthiessen.
+In 1964, Alex Matthiessen, an environmentalist, was born.
 In his book The Snow Leopard, Matthiessen reported having had a somewhat tempestuous on-again off-again relationship with his wife Deborah, culminating in a deep commitment to each other made shortly before she was diagnosed with cancer.
 Matthiessen and Deborah practiced Zen Buddhism.
 She died in New York City in January 1972.

 In September of the following year came the field trip to Himalayan Nepal.
-Matthiessen later became a Buddhist priest of the White Plum Asanga.
+Matthiessen later became a Buddhist priest of the White Plum Asanga, receiving dharma transmission from Bernard Glassman in 1984.
 He gave dharma transmission to three students: Sensei Madeline Ko-I Bastis, Sensei Michel Engu Dobbs, and Sensei Dorothy Dai-En Friedman.
 Before practicing Zen, Matthiessen was an early pioneer of LSD.
 He said his Buddhism evolved fairly naturally from his drug experiences.
 He argued that it was unfortunate that LSD had become outlawed over time, given its potentially beneficial effects as a spiritual and therapeutic tool (when administered with the right care and attention) and was critical of a figure such as Timothy Leary in terms of the long-term reputation of the drug.

 In 1980, Matthiessen married Maria Eckhart, born in Tanzania, in a Zen ceremony on Long Island, New York.
 They lived in Sagaponack, New York.
 Eckhart is the mother of Serial host and Executive Producer Sarah Koenig, who was 10 or 11 years old at the time of the marriage.
 In 1989, Matthiessen published an autobiographical essay wherein he traced his ancestry to North Frisian shipmaster and whaling captain Matthias Petersen (1632–1706).